Panagyurishte-style eggs

-Panagyurishte-style eggs (in Bulgarian: Яйца по панагюрски) is a popular Bulgarian dish originated from 15th century Turkish dish Çılbır made in Ottoman kitchen to Sultans.
-Food is made with poached eggs, Bulgarian yoghurt and sirene, and is eaten warm, often for lunch.
+Panagyurishte-style eggs (in Bulgarian: Яйца по панагюрски) is a popular Bulgarian dish.
+It is made with poached eggs, Bulgarian yoghurt and sirene, and is eaten warm, often for lunch.

 History

 The original recipes for this dish are from the town of Panagyurishte, as the name suggests, and are quite different from the modern version.
 The actual Panagyurishte style eggs recipe was invented in the system of the Balkantourist restaurants, in socialist era Bulgaria.
 Based on traditional Bulgarian ingredients - sirene and yogurt, it was given that particular name that highlights its folk origin.
 With time, the dish made its way to the average Bulgarian family's table, and with its easy preparation and great taste became a beloved breakfast or lunch for generations of Bulgarians.

 It is also worth mentioning that, in old Balkantourist-era cookbooks, there are two variations of the dish - one where the poached eggs are placed on a bed of crumbled sirene, and the other where the eggs are placed on a bed of yogurt seasoned with garlic paste.
 With time, the two recipes have apparently merged, and today people mix the crumbled sirene with yogurt.